DMin: Scalable Training Data Influence Estimation for Diffusion Models: Experiments

 We begin by generating images using the prompts from the test set of each subset -- Flowers, Lego Sets, and Magic Cards.
 For each test prompt and its generated image, we estimate the influence score for every training data sample and select the top-$k$ most influential training samples with the highest influence score.
 We then calculate the detection rate as $\text{Detection Rate} = \frac{\text{\# Samples from Same Subset among top-$k$ Training Samples}}{k}$.

 \textbf{Results.} We report the average detection rate for each test set of subsets in Table~\ref{tbl:overall_performance}.
-Compared to the baselines, our proposed \texttt{DMin} obtains the best performance on all subsets.
 Compared to the baselines, our proposed \texttt{DMin} achieves the best performance across all subsets.
 The detection rates for top-50 and top-100 on Lego Sets are lower because the Lego Sets training dataset contains only 40 samples (0.43\% of the total).
 Across all subsets and different values of $k$, $v=2^{16}$ achieves the best performance in most cases, whether using KNN or exact inner product computation.
 Additionally, compared to our method without compression, removing normalization substantially decreases performance, confirming that normalization mitigates the instability of gradients in extremely deep models.
 Interestingly, KNN search often outperforms exact inner product computation in our experiments across all models and subsets.
 This improvement is likely due to KNN's ability to approximate the search process, capturing a broader and more representative subset of neighbors.